Drop-In Advising

 • Referrals to additional campus resources

 Please remember, drop-in advising is not a substitute for scheduled appointments.
-For in-depth discussions, such as creating an full-education plan or addressing personal academic concerns, we will assist you as much as possible during the session.
+For in-depth discussions, such as creating a full-education plan or addressing personal academic concerns, we will assist you as much as possible during the session.
 However, we may ask you to schedule a follow-up appointment or direct you to additional resources for further assistance.

 Drop-In Advising Hours